wangyanckxx/SurveyFER/README.md

-Facial Expression Recognition of Static and Dynamic Emotions: A Tutorial and Review
+A Survey on Facial Expression Recognition of Static and Dynamic Emotions